goauthentik/authentik/website/docs/sources/facebook/index.md

 <span class="badge badge--secondary">Support level: Community</span>

-Allows users to authenticate using their Facebook credentials.
+Adding Facebook as a source allows users to authenticate through authentik using their Facebook credentials.

 ## Preparation